Vopaaz/checkpointing/docs/docs/index.md

 @checkpoint(on_error="ignore")
 ```

-This will just let the function rerun every time, without raising any warning.
+This will rerun the function when an internal error occurs without raising any warning.

 #### Pickle Protocol

 The function return value will be saved with the built-in [pickle](https://docs.python.org/3/library/pickle.html) module.
 We use the `pickle.DEFAULT_PROTOCOL` by default.
-However, if you want to change the protocol used, you could use the `cache_pickle_protocol` option.
+However, if you want to change the protocol, you could use the `cache_pickle_protocol` option.

 ```python
 import pickle